 Bureau of Indian Affairs (BIA) Grants.
-If you are an eligible American Indian, Eskimo or Aleut student, or a certified member of a tribal group that is served by the Bureau of Indian Affairs, you may apply for a BIA grant.
+If you are at least one-fourth American Indian, Eskimo or Aleut, as recognized by a tribal group served by the Bureau of Indian Affairs, you may apply for a BIA grant.
 The amount is based on financial need and availability of funds from your area agency.
-You must first submit an application for financial aid (FAFSA) and supportive documents.
-Obtain the BIA application from your area agency, then see the BIA adviser in the Financial Aid Office to complete the BIA Need Analysis section of the application.
-Be sure to check with your Tribal Agency Office for BIA deadlines.
-Deadlines vary from one agency to another.
-BIA applications are normally available January through June of each year.
+You must first submit an application for financial aid and supportive documents.
+Obtain an application from your area agency or the Financial Aid Office, then see the BIA advisor in the Financial Aid Office to complete the BIA application.
+Deadlines may vary, but in most cases, BIA applications need to be in the agency office prior to June 1.